openforis/sepal-doc/docs/source/feature/aoi_selector.rst

 .. tip::

-    To draw, zoom in at your area of interest by using the mouse wheel or the :btn:`<fas fa-plus-square>` and :btn:`<fas fa-minus-square>` buttons located at the top right corner.
+    To draw, zoom in at your area of interest by using the mouse wheel or the :btn:`<fa-solid fa-plus-square>` and :btn:`<fa-solid fa-minus-square>` buttons located at the top right corner.

-- :btn:`<fa fa-draw-polygon>` (polygon): Draw your custom polygon by clicking the vertices of the geometry in the map.
+- :btn:`<fa-solid fa-draw-polygon>` (polygon): Draw your custom polygon by clicking the vertices of the geometry in the map.
 To close and finish your geometry, click the first vertex or use the :guilabel:`finish` button.
 Note that once you select the polygon geometry, three new buttons will be available at the top of the map: :guilabel:`Finish`, :guilabel:`Delete last point` and :guilabel:`Cancel`.

-- :btn:`<fas fa-square>` (rectangle): Click the top left corner of the rectangle in the map, it will be the first vertex of the geometry, now, —without clicking—, move the mouse to the opposite corner (bottom left) and click the map, it will close the geometry and the rectangle will be colored in a teal color.
+- :btn:`<fa-solid fa-square>` (rectangle): Click the top left corner of the rectangle in the map, it will be the first vertex of the geometry, now, —without clicking—, move the mouse to the opposite corner (bottom left) and click the map, it will close the geometry and the rectangle will be colored in a teal color.

-- :btn:`<fas fa-circle>` (circle): Click the center of the circle and —without stopping clicking— draw the distance (radius), then drop the click.
+- :btn:`<fa-solid fa-circle>` (circle): Click the center of the circle and —without stopping clicking— draw the distance (radius), then drop the click.
 A new blue marker will appear on the map showing the center of the circle.
 The geometry won't be drawn in the map until you click the :guilabel:`Select AOI` button, so do not worry if you can't see the circle at this time, the module will save the geometry in the background.

 Point file
 ##########